heisenbol/skfbalbums/Documentation/readme.txt

 TODO
-- more display layouts using unitegallery and more options for it
+- more display layouts using unitegallery and more themes / options for it
 - remove css inclusion from controller to allow easier custom templates
 - translations
 - remove deprecated methods for TYPO3 8
-- provide more options on where to place the jquery code needed in case someone has jquery on the page but after my init code for unitegallery
 - a howto to create facebook app and get the app id and secret

-DONE
-- clear page caches where plugin is inserted after each sync
-- BE module to allow on demand syncs (without the scheduler) by BE users
+New in 0.0.5
+- option to use redirect urls for images to leverage Facebook CDN.
+Results in smaller images!
-- plugin for single album display
+- multiple single album display on single page with different layouts
-- clarify things with image urls that are FB CDN Urls.
-Maybe provide option to use redirect url instead of CDN urls (added option to use redirect url instead of CDN url, which results in quite low resolution thow)
+- move unitegallery initialization to bottom to cope with jquery being at the bottom of the page

 New in 0.0.4
 - restore php5.5 compatibility